Pedestrian Attribute Recognition: A Survey

-Existing pedestrian attribute recognition is based on single image, however, in practical scenario we often obtain the video sequence captured by cameras.
-Although run existing algorithm on each video frame can be an intuitive and easy strategy, but the efficiency maybe the bottleneck for practical applications.
-Chen \emph{et al.} propose a video-based PAR dataset \cite{bourdev2019videoPAR} by re-annotating MAR dataset \cite{zheng2016mars} which is originally constructed for video based person re-identification.
-Generally speaking, image based attribute recognition can only make use of the spatial information from the given image, which increased the difficulty of PAR due to the limited information.
-In contrast, given the video based PAR, we can jointly utilize the spatial and temporal information.
-The benefits can be listed as follows: 1). we can extend the attribute recognition into a more general case by defining more dynamic person attributes, such as ``running man''; 2). the motion information can be used to reasoning the attributes which maybe hard to recognize in single image; 3). the general person attributes learned in videos can provide more helpful information for other video based tasks, such as video caption, video object detection.
-Therefore, how to recognize human attributes in practical video sequence efficiently and accurately is a worthy studying problem.
+Existing pedestrian attribute recognition is based on a single image, however, in practical scenarios we often obtain the video sequence captured by cameras.
+Although running the existing algorithm on each video frame can be an intuitive and easy strategy, efficiency maybe the bottleneck for practical applications.
+Chen \emph{et al.} propose a video-based PAR dataset \cite{bourdev2019videoPAR} by re-annotating the MAR dataset \cite{zheng2016mars} which is originally constructed for video-based person re-identification.
+Generally speaking, image-based attribute recognition can only make use of the spatial information from the given image, which increases the difficulty of PAR due to the limited information.
+In contrast, given the video-based PAR, we can jointly utilize the spatial and temporal information.
+The benefits can be listed as follows: 1). we can extend the attribute recognition into a more general case by defining more dynamic person attributes, such as ``running man''; 2).
+The motion information can be used to reason the attributes that may be hard to recognize in a single image; 3).
+The general person attributes learned in videos can provide more helpful information for other video-based tasks, such as video caption, and video object detection.
+Therefore, how to recognize human attributes in practical video sequences efficiently and accurately is a worthy studying problem.